tangaiyun/nicewow-en/README.md

 A tool to make WOW more fun, especially for multi-boxing players.
 Because Blizzard has broken the FollowUnit API, so many addons which support "auto follow" function can't work as design,such as [autofollow](https://www.curseforge.com/wow/addons/autofollow), [FollowMePls](https://www.curseforge.com/wow/addons/followmepls-auto-follow-addon).
 This tool not only provides the basic key multicasting function, but also repaires the broken automatic following function.
-Of course, to achieve the goal depends on [autofollow](https://www.curseforge.com/wow/addons/autofollow) and setting up two simple macro.
+Of course, to achieve the goal depends on [autofollow](https://www.curseforge.com/wow/addons/autofollow) addon, in addition we need to set up two simple macro and bind them on two keys.